Who will be the next Conservative leader? The four frontrunners

 Conservative MPs are set to whittle the field down to two final candidates on 9 and 10 October.

-Polls have put Ms Badenoch ahead of the pack, with Mr Jenrick closing in at just four points behind – up from 15 points six weeks ago.
-Dividing lines were drawn between the pair at the conference in Birmingham when Ms Badenoch suggested maternity pay in the UK is “excessive”.
+A poll by Conservative Home of their readers puts Ms Badenoch ahead of the pack, with Mr Cleverly coming in at seven points behind – overtaking Mr Jenrick this week.

-Although the former business secretary later backtracked, Mr Jenrick took the opportunity to reaffirm his support of maternity provisions, saying he is “firmly on the side of parents and working mums”.

-Meanwhile, the polling puts Mr Cleverly and Mr Tugendhat as third and fourth favourites.
+Meanwhile, the polling puts Mr Tugendhat in last place.
 Although a separate poll showed that Mr Cleverly was the general public’s first choice, it is only Conservative Party members that will be voting in the final round.

 Here’s your guide to the four candidates to be the next Conservative Party leader.